TheStupidProgrammer/Simple-Substitution-Ciphers/README.md

 # Motivation

-My motivation to make this was to finish a project for my class, using all of the required fields like arrays, strings, and sequential access files
+My motivation to make this was to finish a project for my class, using all of the required fields like arrays, strings, and sequential access files.
+I first thought of making it like one of thos decoder rings, like the one in The Christmas Story, but I couldn't figure out what they're called so I resorted to these two ciphers.
+My initial inspiration though, was when I was making a program that would convert single words into Pig-Latin.
+I found that making that was somewhat entertaining, so I thought that making a program that uses other ciphers would be a bit more entertaining.

 # Installation